jboss-developer/jboss-eap-quickstarts/kitchensink-html5-mobile/README.md

 First, in the `<project-root>/src/main/webapp/index.html` file, search for references to minification and comment or uncomment the appropriate lines.

 Finally, wro4j runs in the compile phase so any standard build command like package, install, etc. will trigger it.
-The plugin is in a profile with an id of "minify" so you will want to specify that profile in your maven build.
+The plugin is in a profile with an id of `minify` so you will want to specify that profile in your maven build.

 NOTE: By default there are turn off tests so you must use the arquillian test profile to run tests when minifying.
 For example: